kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/leds/ledtrig-transient.rst

 state permanently.

 Transient trigger addresses the need for one shot timer activation.
-The transient trigger can be enabled and disabled just like the other leds triggers.
+The transient trigger can be enabled and disabled just like the other LEDs triggers.

-When an led class device driver registers itself, it can specify all leds triggers it supports and a default trigger.
+When an LED class device driver registers itself, it can specify all LEDs triggers it supports and a default trigger.
 During registration, activation routine for the default trigger gets called.
-During registration of an led class device, the LED state does not change.
+During registration of an LED class device, the LED state does not change.

 When the driver unregisters, deactivation routine for the currently active